PatientoTyaga/CourseScheduler/ARCHITECTURE.md

 *Data Layers (Persistence)*:	IDatabase: Able to display object list on MainActivity from the HSQLdatabase.
 Database: the implement of IDatabase method which access HSQLdatabase data This layer prove method about how to access Database.
 It use a interface to  isolation the Database 's  private  part and avoid call by mistake .
 In SQl Database we have "Course" "Schedule" "Student"  tables.
 To help storing data.
+Use tablenamePersistence to work on them.